Brown-banded Carder Bee

 Description:

-• Diet: Brown-banded Carder Bees feed on clovers (Trifolium), knapweeds (Centaurea), Red Bartsia (Odontites vernus), vetches (Vicia) and other similar pea (Fabaceae) and mint (Lamiaceae) species
+• Feed on clovers (Trifolium), knapweeds (Centaurea), Red Bartsia (Odontites vernus), vetches (Vicia) and other similar pea (Fabaceae) and mint (Lamiaceae) species.

-• Reproduction: Brown-banded Carder Bees mate in late summer; the queens store fat reserves to hibernate underground over the winter.
-They emerge in early spring to feed and find new nests, where they incubate eggs.
+• Reproduction: This species makes surface nests within tussocky grasses with about 40 or 50 workers present.
+Brown-banded Carder Bees mate in late summer; the queens store fat reserves to hibernate underground over the winter.
+They emerge in early spring to feed, and find new nest sites.
+Nests are on the surface within tussocky grasses.
+Each nest supports 40-50 workers who help to incubate eggs.
 The eggs hatch into larvae which pupate into worker bees until late summer when males are produced.
 These then emerge in August-September to mate with the new queens.

 • When to see: May to early June (queens emerging), June through to September for worker bees and males from around August.

-• Threats: Loss of habitat, as a result of agricultural intensification, urbanisation and scrub encroachment; loss of flowers in the landscape
+• Threats: Loss of habitat, as a result of agricultural intensification, urbanisation and scrub encroachment; loss of connected wildflower-rich habitat in the landscape.

-• Fun Fact: The Brown-banded Carder Bee may be found nesting in old mouse burrows that they cover with grass and moss.
+• Interesting Fact: The Brown-banded Carder Bee may be found nesting in old mouse burrows that they cover with grass and moss.

 How you can help:

-Buglife is working to increase awareness of invertebrates and the Brown-banded Carder Bee through specific projects, including B-Lines, Life on the Edge and our work at Canvey Wick, but we need your help!
+Buglife is working to increase awareness of invertebrates and the Brown-banded Carder Bee through specific projects, including B-Lines, Life on the Edge, Kernow Wyls – People for PollinatorsSolitary Bee Week and our work at Canvey Wick, but we need your help!

 Buglife B-Lines are an imaginative and beautiful solution to the problem of the loss of flowers and pollinators.
 B-Lines are a series of ‘insect pathways’ running through our countryside and towns, along which we are restoring and creating a series of wildflower-rich habitat stepping stones.
 Linking existing wildlife areas together, creating a network, like a railway, that will weave across the UK landscape.
 More information about B-Lines and how you can help pollinators can be found on our B-Lines & Pollinator Projects pages.